Willreinaldo/lojaVirtualHibernate/README.md

 # loja Virtual Hibernate
-A simple Java application to learn and practice JPA and Hibernate effectively.
+A simple Java application to learn and practice JPA, Hibernate and JPQL effectively.